jfroelich/rss-reader/src/ops/rdr-update-feed.md

 ### TODOs

 * when updating, is put result still the feed id?
 I know that result is feed id when adding, but what about updating?
 Review the documentation on IDBObjectStore.prototype.put, double check and warrant this resolves to an id
-* if awaited, I'd prefer to throw in case of channel postMessage error.
-How?
-Or, should it really just be an error, and the caller is responsible for keeping this open?